IrisdeRuiter/VAST_Extragalactic_DR1/README.md

    ```
 Alternatively, click on the green code button in this repo, and download its contents as zip file.

-### Setting up the python environment to run the example notebook
+### Setting up the python environment to run the Jupyter notebook
-Before running the example notebook you should use the environment.yaml file to setup the correct python environment using conda.
+Before running the notebook you should use the vast_environment.yaml file to setup the correct python environment using conda.

 Running: